twiggler/slotmap/README.md

 # Introduction

-Slotmap is an associative container with weak reference keys written in C++17.
+Slotmap is a sequence container with weak reference keys written in C++17.
 It is especially useful for writing video games.

 A [demo](demo/slotmap.cpp) is provided in `demo/slotmap.cpp`.